 Why Some Reps Are Nervous

-AI's ability to address the data-driven, more readily automatable elements of sales jobs makes some reps nervous.
-Account Manager, Nicole Bhatia, says, "Do I, as a salesperson, worry that a robot might steal my job?
+As Nicole Bhatia, Account Manager, told me, "Do I, as a salesperson, worry that a robot might steal my job?
 Yes.
 I do worry about that.
-I work for a company that sells the AI that can replace a sales rep. I see first hand the business demand to automate the lead qualification and lead nurturing processes — to move away from traditional sales tactics."
+I work for a company that sells AI that can replace a sales rep. I see firsthand the business demand to automate the lead qualification and lead nurturing processes — to move away from traditional sales tactics."

 That being said, there's much more to sales than quantitative responsibilities.
-It's AI's inability to handle that side of the process that keeps many reps from losing sleep over the prospect of robots stealing their jobs.
+There's also the human side of selling.
+The relationship-building.
+AI's inability to handle that side of the process keeps many reps from losing sleep over the prospect of robots stealing their jobs.